svchinche/CCOMS/README.md

 -------------------------------
 Autoscalling of Microservices
 -----------------------------
-Backup and Restoration using Heptio Velero
+Backup and Restoration of k8s resources using Heptio Velero
 -------------------------------------------

 Dev-Ops Best Practices